PiotrMachowski/Home-Assistant-custom-components-Tauron-AMIplus/README.md

 ## FAQ

+* **How to display hourly data in Energy dashboard?**

+  To show hourly data in Energy dashboard you have to use `tauron_importer` positions.

 * **How to get energy meter id?**

   To find out value for `energy_meter_id` log in to [_*eLicznik*_](https://elicznik.tauron-dystrybucja.pl).
 Desired value is in upper-left corner of page (Punkt poboru).